 Thanks to its compact design, the device can be easily integrated into existing systems and into the electrical environment of buildings.
 To do so, it is only necessary to establish the electricity and data connections and a bus connection.
 The battery modules and casing are delivered separately, which simplifies transport to the installation site.

 The battery storage system is available in increments of 2 kWh, with capacities ranging from 2 to 12 kWh.
 All output sizes are equipped with the same components, such as standard outer casing and the same inverter.
 Only the number of battery modules used is different, depending on the capacity.
-This structure guarantees a high level of flexibility: integrated devices can be expanded with additional battery modules at any time, increasing the storage capacity of the device.
-Further interventions are not necessary.
-This keeps the initial investment as low as possible.

 Only high-quality modules using Li-Ion iron phosphate technology are used in the device.
 Due to this, the battery storage modules fulfil the highest safety standards.
 The modules’ capacity is given consistently as the usable capacity actually available.
 With conventional battery systems, the technical data often only specifies the overall capacity and not the actual capacity available for charging.
 That means that, under certain circumstances, a conventional battery storage system labelled as having a 10 kWh capacity may actually only have 5 kWh available for storing electric power.